vikascjadhav/training/redhat/README.md

 - supports **Dockerfile** and **Containerfile**

 <a name="orch"></a>
-## 3. Cloud Orchestration Platform
+## 3. Container Orchestration Platforms
+Container orchestration automates the deployment, management, scaling, and networking of containers

 - why we need them?
-- Limitations of Containers
+- limitations of Container technology

+##### Kubernetes (k8s)
+##### Redhat OpenShift Container Platform